felixsuwarno/Google-Merchandise-Store-Purchase-Path-Attribution-Snowflake/readme.md

 <br><br>

-### BQ02B - Which channels do multi-session visitors touch before they buy, and how often?
+### BQ02B - Which channels do multi-session visitors touch before they make a purchase, and how often?

 <br>